-- 1) Professionalism - a) Documented and counseled (not to exceed 3 times) account of poor personal hygiene. - b) Documented and counseled for display of unprofessional image. - c) Documented and observed cheating, collusion, fabrication, plagiarism, purchasing unauthorized materials (e.g. test banks) in the classroom and/or clinical practice settings. - d) Insubordinate attitude or comments to faculty and/or staff. - e) Refusal to sign a prepared SPS. - f) Noncompliance with program policies, procedures, and/or SPS. - g) Unethical or inappropriate conduct in the classroom and/or clinical practice settings. - h) Documentation of behavior consistent with chemical impairment. - i) Use of alcohol or abuse of drugs while in class or clinical. - 2) Academic Performance - a) Failure in a required nursing course (theory or clinical) - b) Failure to meet expectations of SPS - 3) Clinical Performance - a) Unsafe performance in the classroom and/or clinical practice settings.
-(See Unsafe Clinical Behavior Chart with Examples) - b) Inconsistent performance in delivering patient care. - c) Unsatisfactory/inappropriate recording and reporting and inaccurate documentation. - d) At any point in the term, failure to complete clinical objectives. - e) Insubordination to clinical instructors or clinical facility staff. - 4) Attendance - a) Illness, mental or physical, deemed sufficient to interfere with the student's ability to complete objectives. - b) Excessive absences or tardiness, as defined by Attendance Policy - 5) Any other reason listed in the student conduct section of the university's Bulletin of Courses.
+- Documented and counseled (not to exceed 3 times) account of poor personal hygiene. - Documented and counseled for display of unprofessional image. - Documented and observed cheating, collusion, fabrication, plagiarism, purchasing unauthorized materials (e.g. test banks) in the classroom and/or clinical practice settings. - Insubordinate attitude or comments to faculty and/or staff. - Refusal to sign a prepared SPS. - Noncompliance with program policies, procedures, and/or SPS. - Unethical or inappropriate conduct in the classroom and/or clinical practice settings. - Documentation of behavior consistent with chemical impairment. - Use of alcohol or abuse of drugs while in class of clinical. - 2.Academic Performance - Failure in required nursing course (theory or clinical). - Failure to meet expectations of SPS. - 3.Clinical Performance - Unsafe performance in the classroom and/or clinical practice settings.
+(See Unsafe Clinical Behavior Chart with Examples). - Inconsistent performance in delivering patient care. - Unsatisfactory/inappropriate recording and reporting, and inaccurate documentation.

+- At any point in the term, failure to complete clinical objectives. - Insubordination to clinical instructors or clinical facility staff. - 4.Attendance - Illness, mental or physical, deemed sufficient to interfere with the student's ability to complete objectives. - Excessive absences or tardiness, as defined by the Attendance Policy. - 5.Any other reason listed in the student conduct section of the University's Bulletin of courses.